Clutter is overwhelming. Not only is it distracting, but it can actually impede you from being productive.

 Keep in mind that the app is new, so it does still have a few kinks to work out, i.e., spam buyers.
 It is difficult to get away from scammers with any selling service, so be wary about who you’re selling to and what information you’re putting out there.

 The app is location-based, so you will be selling items in your area.
 Another key issue is that the app is not popular in smaller towns, so may not work well for some readers.

-Check out the app’s website here and download on your smartphone if it works for you.
+Check out the app here at the Apple store (it's also available for Android) and download on your smartphone if it works for you.

 There are not paying fees for listing your items, and for shipping, all you have to do is attach a free shipping service label to your box and ship it from a UPS center – how simple is that?

 For more information, visit the Decluttr website to get started in shipping off your tech and pocketing some cash.